GitMirroring/gnuboot/website/pages/docs/bsd/freebsd.md

 Troubleshooting
 ===============

-Most of these issues occur when using libreboot with coreboot's 'text mode' instead of the coreboot framebuffer.
-This mode is useful for booting payloads like memtest86+ which expect text-mode, but for FreeBSD it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.
+According to the Libreboot project at a time when it was still fully free, most of the issues occur when using coreboot's 'text mode' instead of the coreboot framebuffer.
+This mode is useful for booting payloads like memtest86+ which expect text-mode, but for FreeBSD, accodring to Libreboot at the time, it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.

 In most cases, you should use the corebootfb ROM images.
 There ROM images have `corebootfb` in the file name, and they start in a high resolution frame